emacs-mirror/emacs/mps/manual/source/topic/location.rst

 Testing dependencies for staleness
 ----------------------------------

-When the locations of objects are used (during a hash table lookup for example), the computation should be carried out and the result used in the usual way (for example, the pointer is hashed and the has used to index into the table).
+When the locations of blocks are used (during a hash table lookup for example), the computation should be carried out and the result used in the usual way (for example, the pointer is hashed and the has used to index into the table).
 At this point one of three situations can